 Close

 Delivery

 If you want to have these items delivered to you instead of keeping them in a bonded warehouse, you must select ‘Delivery’.
-Duty and VAT will then be added to your items.
+Duty will be added to your items now and VAT will be added at checkout.

+Close